 The MWT measures latency (in minutes) to sleep onset averaged over 4 test sessions at 2 hour intervals following nocturnal polysomnography.
 For each test session, the subject was asked to attempt to remain awake without using extraordinary measures.
 Each test session was terminated after 20 minutes if no sleep occurred or 10 minutes after sleep onset.
 The CGI-C is a 7-point scale, centered at No Change, and ranging from Very Much Worse to Very Much Improved.
 Patients were rated by evaluators who had no access to any data about the patients other than a measure of their baseline severity.
 Evaluators were not given any specific guidance about the criteria they were to apply when rating patients.

-Nighttime sleep measured with polysomnography was not affected by the use of Modafinil tablets.
+Nighttime sleep measured with polysomnography was not affected by the use of Modafinil.

 Obstructive Sleep Apnea (OSA)

-Nighttime sleep measured with polysomnography was not affected by the use of Modafinil tablets.
+Nighttime sleep measured with polysomnography was not affected by the use of Modafinil.

 Shift Work Disorder (SWD)